Hot Cajun Shrimp Dip

 Mayonnaise Swap – Mayonnaise really does offer a lovely tangy note that lifts the heaviness of the cheese.
 However, if you do not eat mayonnaise, swap it for sour cream.

-Yes you can.
+Yes, you can.
 But the fresh onions and garlic offer a much brighter flavor and chunky texture.
 I would personally take the time to do the chopping.

-I can’t find Cajun or Creole Seasoning…
+What If I Cannot Find Cajun or Creole Seasoning?

 After baking, you can wrap and keep this dip in the refrigerator for up to 3 days.